 I’ve established the story, what its about, and set the mood in 4 seconds.
-Pacing is often a very hard thing to set up early.
-Often stories start fast and then slow down or do just the opposite.
-When I’m under deadline, I like to discover my pace as early as possible.
+Pacing is often a tough thing to set up early.
+Usually, stories start fast and then slow down or do just the opposite.
+When I’m under deadline, I like to discover my pace as soon as possible.
 I’m also going to go back to these gentlemen playing at the end.
-This is my bookends to this story.
-If you can find some element of a story and place it in the beginning of the story and have enough video and the ability to return to that element it’s a great and easy way to bookend you story.
+These are my bookends to this story.
+If you can find some element of a story and place it at the beginning of the story and have enough video and the ability to return to that element, it’s a great and easy way to bookend your story.

-At [:06] into the story I establish my central character with a visual introduction as well as natural sound of him saying “Here we go, help Salvation Army right here.”
+At [:06] into the story, I establish my central character with a visual introduction as well as the natural sound of him saying, “Here we go, help Salvation Army right here.”

-Another thing I am constantly thinking about is my shot selection.
+Another thing I am always thinking about is my shot selection.
 I like to keep up the variety.
 The next shot in the story at [:10] is a tight shot.

-- In deadline mode I’m constantly thinking wide, medium, tight
+- In deadline mode, I’m continually thinking wide, medium, tight

-Another element of editing I have constantly on my mind is match action.
+Another element of editing I continuously have on my mind is match action.

-Notice in the next three edits-I start wide here,
+Notice in the next three edits-I starts wide here,

 I’m very proud of this deadline edit.
-It’s simple and clean.
-However I do want to point out two things that bugged me.
+It’s clean and straightforward.
+However, I do want to point out two things that bugged me.
 I simply ran out of time to change/fix before it aired.

 The first one is here.

 Notice that gentlemen looking at the camera?
-So did I but not until it was too late.
-When someone acknowledges the awareness of a camera it’s called breaking the 4th wall.
+So did I, but not until it was too late.
+When someone acknowledges the awareness of a camera, it’s called breaking the 4th wall.
 You don’t want the viewer aware this is a story being recorded.
 You just want them to watch with no conscious elements to make them realize anything other than that.
-Well, this gentlemen looking at the camera and then moving out of the way is a distraction to the story.
+Well, this gentleman looking at the camera and then moving out of the way is a distraction to the story.
 I would suggest you avoid this as much as possible.
 Silly me!

 The other one is at [1:14]

-My photographer was hand held at this point.
+My photographer was handheld at this point.
 The camera shakes.
-It subtle but still noticeable.
-You want to do everything you can to keep the viewer from realizing their watching something being captured on a camera.
+It is subtle but still noticeable.
+You want to do everything you can to keep the viewer from realizing they are watching something being captured on a camera.
 Camera shake is one of them.